edoswald/CirruslyCommerce/readme.txt

 == Frequently Asked Questions ==

 = Why are there so few customization choices? =
 This is by design.
-Part of the reason is to prevent you from adding things that might work against the compliance features of this plugin, but it's also for speed reasons.
-The less customization, the smaller our plugin is, and the less code your site needs to load to display its features on the front end.
-Plus, we've incorporated some of our knowledge of what works and what doesn't into what customization we offer as well.
+Part of the reason is to prevent you from adding things that might work against the compliance features of this plugin, but it is for speed reasons as well.

 = Does this plugin add the MSRP to my Google Feed? = The plugin adds the data to your products (saved as _alg_msrp), but you need a feed plugin (like Product Feed PRO) to map this field to the g:price or g:sale_price attributes in your feed.
 We add our fields to their dropdowns automatically for easy mapping.